-In 2014, the US had about 62% non-hispanic white people, but that’s been steadily dropping as more and more of us are marrying interracially, as non-white birth rates rise, and as we get more immigrants from non-Europeans countries.
+In 2014, the US had about 62% non-Hispanic white people, but that’s been steadily dropping as more and more of us are marrying interracially, as non-white birth rates rise, and as we get more immigrants from non-European countries.

-What this means is that Middle Eastern and African peoples are labelled as white here.
+What this means is that Middle Eastern and African peoples are labeled as white here.
 They are not in Europe.

 I did find one tiny line in Wikipedia that said 4% of the population in Europe is non-European.
 So 4% of Europeans are from Africa, including North Africa, the Middle East, the Americas, and Asia.
 Two of those groups are considered white by American census standards.
 And many of those from the Americas are also considered white by American standards too.

-And no, she’s not poor and here on some sort of charity scholarship from whacky liberals that want to abolish our borders.
-She’s a smart girl who goes to a good public school system, has divorced parents who she’s sees all the time, is a vegetarian, and has parents well off enough to spend the amount of a nice used car to send her here.
-Her favorite foods are things like sushi (because even a vegetarian has to make exception for sushi!), french fries and mushrooms.
-On the weekend, she has Sunday dinner with her extended family, and goes to the beach with friends.
+And no, she’s not poor and here on some sort of charity scholarship from wacky liberals who want to abolish our borders.
+She’s a smart girl who goes to a good public school system, has divorced parents whom she sees all the time, is a vegetarian, and has parents well off enough to spend the amount of a nice used car to send her here.
+Her favorite foods are things like sushi (because even a vegetarian has to make exception for sushi!), French fries, and mushrooms.
+On the weekend, she has Sunday dinner with her extended family and goes to the beach with friends.